Rumeysakeskin/TTS-turkish/README.md

 - expressive prosody without sacrificing intelligibility
 - compatibility with existing XTTS workflows

+**⬇️ The original 🐸TTS documentation and usage instructions continue below.**

 ## 🐸Coqui.ai News
 - 📣 ⓍTTSv2 is here with 16 languages and better performance across the board.